Xfers/oas-api-docs/ruby-parser/README.md

 # What is this for

+This README contains information regarding the technicals behind the parser.
+If you want to simply make changes to the content of the documentation refer to the main repo README.

 This directory contains all the code and information pertaining to the Parser that will take in `master-openapi.json` and write multiple `.json` file based on the specification of the `oas.yml`

 ## How to contribute